AliceB-aus/Brightscript_Function_Comment/README.md

 - `brightscriptcomment.addJsStyleComments`:
   When enabled, wraps comments in JS-style /\*\* \*/ comment tags. (default - false)
 - `brightscriptcomment.addExtraAtStartAndEnd`:
-  When enabled, adds extra comment markers at beginning and end (''''') to delineate the comment. (default - false)
+  When enabled, adds extra comment markers at beginning and end (''''') to delineate the comment. (default - true)
 - `brightscriptcomment.addFunctionName`:
-  When enabled, adds the function name and a colon to the comment. (default - false)
+  When enabled, adds the function name and a colon to the comment. (default - true)
 - `brightscriptcomment.useLowercaseTypeName`:
-  When enabled, docs will use 'string' or 'object' instead of 'String' or 'Object', etc. (default - true)
+  When enabled, docs will use 'string' or 'object' instead of 'String' or 'Object', etc. (default - false)
 - `brightscriptcomment.useSimpleTypeNames`:
   When enabled, docs use 'Integer' and 'LongInteger' instead of 'Int32' and 'Int64' (default - true)
+- `brightscriptcomment.useDynamicIfNoTypeGiven`:
+  When enabled, params will use 'Dynamic' as their types if no type was given (default - false)

+## Credit

+Credit to https://github.com/microsoft/vscode-comment for the base code used in this project

+Many ideas and code samples were used from https://github.com/joelday/vscode-docthis

 ## Issues and Contributing: